Advertiser Disclosure

 As part of the limited-time offer, you can earn 175,000 Hilton Honors points upon spending $6,000 in the first six months.†

-This offer is higher than the card’s standard welcome bonus of 150,000 Hilton Honors points.
-However, we’ve also seen other, even more lucrative welcome bonuses last year that came with Free Night Rewards attached.
+This offer is higher than the card’s standard welcome offer of 150,000 Hilton Honors points.
+However, it’s worth noting that we’ve also seen other, even more lucrative welcome offers last year that came with Free Night Rewards attached.

-The current welcome bonus is indeed quite generous, and is most certainly worth the annual fee.
-We value Hilton Honors points at 0.5 cents per point, and using that metric, we’d peg a value of $875 on the welcome bonus alone.
+That said, the current welcome offer is indeed quite generous, and is most certainly worth the annual fee.
+We value Hilton Honors points at 0.5 cents per point, and using that metric, we’d peg a value of $875 on the welcome offer alone.

-In terms of ongoing value in exchange for the $550 annual fee, the Hilton Honors American Express Aspire Card gives you instant top-tier Hilton Diamond status for as long as you hold the card, and a total of up to $600 in statement credits each year.
+In terms of ongoing value in exchange for the $550 annual fee, the Hilton Honors American Express Aspire Card gives you instant top-tier Hilton Diamond status for as long as you hold the card, plus a total of up to $600 in statement credits each year.†

 Each Free Night Reward is good for a stay worth up to 150,000 points, which can be used at some of the chain’s most prestigious properties that typically run hundreds of dollars per night or more.